When do the Paralympics start and end? See the schedule for the 2024 Paris Games

 With the Paris Olympics wrapped up, the 2024 Paralympic Games have kicked off, with a schedule full of sporting events.
 Here's everything you need to know about when the Summer Paralympics will start and end.

 The Paralympic Games began in Paris on Wednesday, Aug.
-28, and will continue through Sunday, Sept.
-8. The opening ceremony was on Aug.
-28. Around 4,400 athletes will compete across 20 venues during the Paralympics.
-They'll participate in 23 disciplines.
+28, when the opening ceremony was held, and will continue through Sunday, Sept.
+8. Around 4,400 athletes will compete in 23 disciplines across 20 venues during the Paralympics.
 At the Olympics, around 10,500 athletes competed in 48 sports disciplines.
 The closing ceremony for the Paralympics will take place on Sept.
 8.

 An overview of the Paralympics schedule for 2024